GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I make mistakes because I’m always operating at my limit.
-If I only stay in comfortable territory all the time, that’s not so much fun.
+> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
 >
-> ~ *Donald Knuth*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts